-Since 2009, the NID has collected condition data on state-regulated high hazard potential dams.
-For the 2018 NID update, 85% of state-regulated high hazard potential dams were rated.
-Although a voluntary submission, most states participate and the number of not rated dams continues to decrease.
+The NID collects condition data on state-regulated high-hazard potential dams.
+For the 2022 NID update, 90% of state-regulated high-hazard potential dams were rated across the U.S. This system is voluntary but the majority of state programs participate and the number of 'not rated' dams continues to decrease.
+State agencies determine the ratings.